 What an impressive meeting this was!
-More than 80 participants involving experts from the ITER Organization (IO) and six ITER Members attended this week's Conceptual Design Review (CDR) of the ITER Blanket at the Château de Cadarache.
-It was the first formal review of the whole system since the design review performed in 2007 and it had been "...eagerly awaited by many around the world" as this is a critical plasma-facing component, explains Deputy Director-General Gary Johnson in this week's Director's Corner.
+More than 80 participants involving experts from the ITER Organization and six ITER Members attended this week's conceptual design review (CDR) of the ITER blanket at the Château de Cadarache.
+It was the first formal review of the whole system since the design review performed in 2007 and it had been "...eagerly awaited by many around the world," as this is a critical plasma-facing component, explains Deputy Director-General Gary Johnson in this week's Director's Corner.

 Following the comprehensive review of the 2001 ITER design performed in 2007, some key deficiencies such as the thermal loads on the first wall and remote handling issues had been identified.
-These issues have since been addressed in a joint effort by the IO and the Domestic Agencies within the framework of the Blanket Integrated Project Team.
-One of the outcomes presented at this week's CDR was a complete set of thermal load specifications, "...indeed the most complete I have seen in any tokamak", said Richard Pitts, one of the leading scientists in the ITER Fusion Science and Technology Department.
+These issues have since been addressed in a joint effort by the ITER Organization and the Domestic Agencies within the framework of the Blanket Integrated Project Team.
+One of the outcomes presented at this week's CDR was a complete set of thermal load specifications, "...indeed the most complete I have seen in any tokamak," said Richard Pitts, one of the leading scientists in the ITER Fusion Science & Technology Department.